 The University of Montpellier has signed a five-year partnership agreement with the Institut Agro in Montpellier

 The University of Montpellier and Montpellier SupAgro have maintained close ties for many years in the areas of education and scientific policy.
-These collaborations were further strengthened in 2017 with the accreditation of the I-SITE MUSE project, led by the University of Montpellier, with Montpellier SupAgro serving as one of its partners.
+These collaborations were strengthened in 2017 with the approval of the I-SITE MUSE project, led by the University of Montpellier, with Montpellier SupAgro as one of its partners.

-Since the creation of Institut Agro on January 1, 2020, Montpellier SupAgro has become an affiliate school of this new national institution, which also includes Agrocampus Ouest in Rennes and Angers, and will soon include AgroSup Dijon.
+Since the creation of Institut Agro on January 1, 2020, Montpellier SupAgro has become a constituent school of this new national institution, which also includes Agrocampus Ouest in Rennes and Angers, and will soon include AgroSup Dijon.

 An agreement to formalize the terms of the collaboration

-The primary goal of the I-SITE MUSE project is to help establish a world-class university in Montpellier by harnessing the strengths of all partners, with a particular focus on three key areas: human health, the environment, and agriculture and food.
+The main goal of the I-SITE MUSE project is to help establish a world-class university in Montpellier by harnessing the combined strengths of all partners, one that is recognized in particular for its influence in three major areas: human health, the environment, and agriculture and food.
 This ambition requires action across all areas of university life—education, research, international relations, innovation, and student life—as well as the development of a new organizational structure for the university, one capable of integrating partners.

-Following the signing of an initial agreement in November 2019, which foreshadowed this partnership, the present partnership agreement aims to formalize the terms of collaboration between the University of Montpellier and the Institut Agro through its internal school, Montpellier SupAgro.
+Following the signing of an initial agreement in November 2019, which laid the groundwork for this partnership, the purpose of this partnership agreement is to formalize the terms of collaboration between the University of Montpellier and Institut Agro through its affiliated school, Montpellier SupAgro.

 Philippe AUGÉ, President of the University of Montpellier

-“With this partnership agreement, we are strengthening and expanding our long-standing collaboration with the University in the fields of agriculture, food, and the environment.
-We are developing joint strategies for education, research, and doctoral programs, as well as educational and digital transformation, student life, and connections with industry and the local community… Through our school in Montpellier, we aim to tackle together the major challenges of transforming professions and skills in the face of agricultural, food, and environmental transitions, and to contribute to the appeal and international influence of this major scientific hub in Montpellier, illuminated by its academic beacon.”
+“With this partnership agreement, we are strengthening and expanding our long-standing collaborations with the University in the fields of agriculture, food, and the environment.
+We are developing joint strategies for education, research, and doctoral programs, as well as for educational and digital transformation, student life, and connections with businesses and the local community… Through our school in Montpellier, we aim to work together to tackle the major challenges posed by the transformation of professions and skills in the face of agricultural, food, and environmental transitions, and to contribute to the appeal and international influence of this major scientific hub in Montpellier, illuminated by its academic beacon.”

 Anne-Lucie WACK, Executive Director of the Institut Agro, and Carole SINFORT, Director of Montpellier SupAgro

-At the institutional level, the commitment of the institutions is reflected in cross-participation not only in their respective governing bodies but also in their various areas of activity.
+At the institutional level, the two institutions’ commitment is reflected in their cross-participation not only in each other’s governing bodies but also in their various areas of activity.

 The pooling of expertise will focus in particular on science policy, and collaboration will take place within the Joint Research Units Research joint supervision and the partner units, particularly within the “Agriculture-Environment-Biodiversity” research cluster.